ezpz/steward/README.md

 (In no particular order for the time being)

-* Get functional UI code into the repo
 * Port FIFO code to use unix domain sockets
 * modify ntrace to use socket API to db server
 * Integrate modified ntrace and UI